NeXTLinux/nextlinux-engine/docs/content/docs/install/helm/_index.md

 Note: The deployment name in this example, nextlinux-demo-nextlinux-engine, was retrieved from the output of the helm installation or helm status command.

-The helm installation or status command will also show the Anchore Engine URL, which is accessible from within the kubernetes cluster.
+The helm installation or status command will also show the Nextlinux Engine URL, which is accessible from within the kubernetes cluster.
 For example:

 ```
 export NEXTLINUX_CLI_URL=http://nextlinux-demo-nextlinux-engine.default.svc.cluster.local:8228/v1/
 ```

-To access the Anchore Engine API, get the name of the API service and then use port forwarding to make the API accessible through your localhost.
+To access the Nextlinux Engine API, get the name of the API service and then use port forwarding to make the API accessible through your localhost.

 ```
 $ kubectl get service